tseylerd/Unblockt-public/README.md

 ### Kotlin language support for Visual Studio Code
 This repository serves as a hub for documentation and feedback.
 Please use [GitHub Issues](https://github.com/tseylerd/Unblockt-public/issues) to share your feedback.
-**Note:** This extension is in its early stages.
+**Note:** This extension is in its early stages and does not yet support all build systems or Kotlin features.
+Currently:
+- Projects must use Gradle as the build system.
+- Projects must follow the basic Gradle directory layout.
+- The extension works best with small projects and may be unstable or perform poorly on relatively big projects.
+- For more details, see the [limitations](#limitations) section.

 Your feedback is invaluable—please [report](https://github.com/tseylerd/Unblockt-public/issues) any issues you encounter.
 ## Installation
 1. Install the `Unblockt` extension from the Visual Studio Code Marketplace.
 2. Open any `.kt` or `.kts` file to activate the extension.